SyamSundarKirubakaran/DSA_Java/src/problems/index/README.md

 - ThirtyThree -> Smallest number that can't be formed from the array of given numbers
 - ThirtyFour -> Rearrange such that a[i] becomes a[a[i]]
 - ThirtyFive -> Rotate Matrix by 90 degree - anti-clockwise

+Tree Problems:
+- One -> Size of a Binary Tree